 This fruit — as well as other parts of the plant — are typically used as an herbal remedy to treat a variety of ailments.

-Vitex agnus-castus if particularly known for its ability to improve conditions affecting a woman’s reproductive system.
+Vitex agnus-castus is particularly known for its ability to improve conditions affecting a woman’s reproductive system.

-One of Vitex agnus-castus’ most popular and well-researched attributes is its ability to reduce symptoms of PMS.
+One of the most popular and well-researched attributes of Vitex agnus-castus is its ability to reduce symptoms of PMS.

-Researchers believe that Vitex works by decreasing levels of the hormone prolactin.
-This helps rebalance your other hormones, including estrogen and progesterone — thus reducing PMS symptoms (4).
+Researchers believe that vitex works by decreasing levels of the hormone prolactin.
+This helps rebalance other hormones, including estrogen and progesterone — thus reducing PMS symptoms (4).

-In one study, women with PMS took either Vitex agnus-castus or a placebo for the days preceding three menstrual cycles.
-In total, 93% of those given Vitex reported a decrease in PMS symptoms including depression, anxiety and cravings (5).
+In one study, women with PMS took Vitex agnus-castus during three consecutive menstrual cycles.
+In total, 93 percent of those given vitex reported a decrease in PMS symptoms, including: